Navigated to blog › how-many-rows-chatgpt-handle

 • A 5,000-row file may use 250,000 to 750,000 tokens — exceeding the window even if the file size is under the cap.

-This heuristic is an estimate, not a tool-calculated figure.
-Token usage varies significantly based on text length, encoding, column count, and how ChatGPT interprets the data structure.
-For large datasets, the practical approach is to split the file into smaller chunks, analyze each chunk separately, and combine results — or pre-aggregate the data before upload using a GROUP BY summary.
-See Summarize a Huge CSV Before Feeding It to AI for the aggregation approach.
+This heuristic is an estimate — token usage varies by text length, encoding, column count, and how ChatGPT interprets the data structure.
+For large datasets, split into smaller chunks and analyze each separately, or pre-aggregate using a GROUP BY summary to reduce total volume before uploading.
+For the aggregation workflow, see Summarize a Huge CSV Before Feeding It to AI; for a full explainer on what a token is and why spreadsheets are token-heavy, see What's a Token?
+Why Your Spreadsheet Is 'Too Big' for AI.

 What Happens When Your File Exceeds the Limit